mellowcandle/bitwise/README.md

 ```

 ### Windows
 NCurses doesn't support windows.
-You can use the windows subsystem for linux as a workaround.
+You can use the windows subsystem for Linux as a workaround.

 ### Building from source